rust-lang/book/nostarch/chapter15.md

 themselves in this way very often.
 Having values like a single `i32` on the stack, where they’re stored by default, is more appropriate in the majority of situations.
-Let’s look at a case where boxes allow us to define types that we wouldn’t be allowed to if we didn’t have boxes.
+Let’s look at a case where boxes allow us to define types that we wouldn’t be allowed to define if we didn’t have boxes.

 ### Enabling Recursive Types with Boxes

-A value of *recursive type* can have another value of the same type as part of itself.
+A value of a *recursive type* can have another value of the same type as part of itself.
 Recursive types pose an issue because at compile time Rust needs to know how much space a type takes up.
 However, the nesting of values of recursive types could theoretically continue infinitely, so Rust can’t know how much space the value needs.
 Because boxes have a known size, we can enable